 Because they receive so many submissions, they cannot respond to all of them personally.
-Although if they are interested in your manuscript, they will respond within four months of receiving it.
+Although, if they are interested in your manuscript, they will respond within four months of receiving it.
 If you have not heard from them in four months, consider your manuscript rejected.

 Submit your entire manuscript, even if you are submitting a novel.
-They only accept submissions through the mail.
+They recently started accepting submissions via email.
+They also accept submissions through the mail.
 They do not accept registered or certified mail and there is no need to include a self-addressed and stamped envelope.